serghov/NeuralNetCpp/README.md

 The main file contains implementation for reading MNIST data dividing it into two sets and running gradiend descent or simulated anealing optimization.
 The code with gradient descent method and one hidden layer with 28 neurons can reach 96.2% accuracy.

+## TODO
+* makefile
+* seperate project in a library
+* seperate examples in different files
+* loading a neural network from a file
+* mpi support maybe gpu support?
+* everything else